aobux/pyxorcrypt/README.md

 # pyxorcrypt
-Easily encrypt and decrypt files with XOR
+Easily encrypt and decrypt text with XOR